 Age for orthodontic treatment

 Usually, teeth problems that may benefit from orthodontic treatment can be detected by eight or nine years of age.
-Most orthodontic treatment is done after all the permanent teeth are through, at around 11 to 13 years.
+Most orthodontic treatment is done after all the permanent teeth have come through, at around 11 to 13 years.
 Some treatment can be started earlier, at about age eight or nine.
 Adults can be treated too.

 Risks of orthodontic treatment